Infographics are the newest and most shareable form of digital media, and your nonprofit should start using them today.

 - Use large text, icons, and charts to present your content in a visually appealing way.

-- Free services like Canva and Piktochart are great places to start creating infographics.
-You can also contact our highly-skilled design team at Elevation to customize a perfect one for your nonprofit.
+- Free services like Visme, Canva, and Piktochart are great places to start creating infographics.
+You can also contact our skilled design team at Elevation for helping creating a perfect one for your nonprofit.

 3. Promotion and Distribution